CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

    ![](media/deploy-pods.png "Lab Environment")

-## Create a custom location on the Azure Arc-enabled Kubernetes cluster.
+## Create a custom location on the Azure Arc-enabled Kubernetes cluster

    Custom Locations provides administrators a way to deploy Azure Arc data services and other Azure Arc-enabled services to their own locations, similar to Azure locations.